zhanghan4521/Jetson-Xavier-NX-Developer-Kit/README.md

 <img src="https://github.com/zhanghan4521/Jetson-Xavier-NX-Developer-Kit/raw/master/2020-09-04T03_38_45.png" width="250">

 Jetson Xavier NX is the latest member of Jetson family, with more than 10 times the performance and a smaller form factor than its widely adopted predecessor Jetson TX2 at the same price.
-It was designed for accelerating machine learning applications and is useful for deploying computer vision and deep learning to the edge.
+Based on NVIDIA's groundbreaking Xavier SoC, it can run multiple complex models and multiple high-definition sensor streams in parallel.
+Jetson Xavier NX module was designed for accelerating machine learning applications and is useful for deploying computer vision and deep learning to the edge.

 ### JetPack SDK

 `NVIDIA JetPack SDK` is the most comprehensive solution for building AI applications.
 It includes the latest OS images for Jetson products, along with libraries and APIs, samples, developer tools, and documents.

 `NVIDIA Jetson Linux Driver Package (L4T)` is the operating system component of JetPack, and provides the Linux kernel, Bootloader, Jetson Board Support Package (BSP), and sample filesystem for Jetson developer kits.